-According to the Sustainable Table, there are many reasons to eat local, buy local and be local:
+In the video, “Why Eat Local?,” food journalist Michael Pollan encourages buying local food to conserve energy, support farmers and preserve the natural landscape.
+And according to the Sustainable Table, there are many reasons to eat local, buy local and be local:

-- It supports the local economy, because farmers are local business owners.
+It supports the local economy, because farmers are local business owners.

-- It’s better for your pocketbook, because in-season produce tends to be less expensive.
+It’s better for your pocketbook, because in-season produce tends to be less expensive.

-- It’s better for the environment, because the food travels less distance.
+It’s better for the environment, because the food travels less distance.

-- It tastes better and is better for you, because locally grown fruits and vegetables are usually sold within 24 hours of being harvested.
+It tastes better and is better for you, because locally grown fruits and vegetables are usually sold within 24 hours of being harvested.